Why Your Brain Decides Something Is Beautiful Before You Do

 This isn't just a novelty.
 It engages the brain's contour-processing systems in a fundamentally different way.
 Instead of imagining depth, you're perceiving it directly.
 And the fragmented, blocky aesthetic of Lego bricks creates its own visual texture — different from Van Gogh's flowing brushstrokes, but equally rich in sensory information.

-Emotional attachment through building
+Emotional attachment through building (the IKEA effect)

 Here's something that doesn't apply to paintings hanging in a museum: you have to build this thing.
 Six to seven hours of sorting, following instructions, snapping bricks together.